jdh8/Chic/README.md

 Chic
 ====
+This repository is being archived because other free, faster, and more complete solvers exist.
+I have something more beneficial to do.
+Farewell!

 Tchisla is a math puzzle to make a target number with only one kind of digits, operators +, -, \*, /, ^, !, √, and parentheses.
 The fewer the digits, the higher the score.